A Brief History of The Hewitt School

 - The Andrew J. McKelvey Building at 3 East 76th Street (at Fifth Avenue), was opened in 2003 for grades k – 3.

-Hewitt is across the street from Central Park, next door to the Whitney Museum of American Art, and within short walking distance to world-class museums, universities, cultural institutions, and medical/research centers.
+Hewitt is across the street from Central Park and within short walking distance to world-class museums, universities, cultural institutions, and medical/research centers.
 Its location makes it uniquely situated for students and faculty to explore, travel, and learn with ease from more than 125 partners throughout the city and beyond.
-For example, Hewitt has formed educational partnerships with Bard College's Institue of Writing and Thinking and IMG Academy in Bradenton, Florida.
+For example, Hewitt has formed educational partnerships with Bard College's Institute of Writing and Thinking and IMG Academy in Bradenton, Florida.

-The school uses the gym at Madison Avenue Presbyterian Church (MAP) and avails itself daily of the playgrounds at nearby Central Park.
+The school uses the gyms at The Lenox Hill Neighborhood House and Madison Avenue Presbyterian Church (MAP), and avails itself of the playgrounds at nearby Central Park.
 Part of a consortium of schools, it also uses field space at Randall’s Island.
 As the only girls’ school with a crew team, rowers practice out of the Peter J. Sharp Boathouse on the Harlem River.
-The annual Upper School musical is performed at the Kaye Playhouse at Hunter College, a 624 seated professional theater.
+Theater productions as well as town meetings are held at the Theater at St. Jean, a 204-seat professional theater.
 Large all-school gatherings such as concerts and graduations are also held at MAP.

 A comprehensive Strategic Plan, created in 2012 after a year-long process, guides and informs all aspects of the Hewitt experience.
 Based on the foundation that Hewitt students are “bold, nimble, and ambitious,” the Plan supports faculty, staff, and parents in the realization of Hewitt’s future.
 The goal is to educate our students true to our mission and graduate girls who will "lead lives of consequence with character, compassion, and conviction."

 In 2013 Hewitt acquired a 10,000 square foot Townhouse, adjacent to the Middle School (Gregory Building) which will serve all grades.
-Construction will commence in the spring of 2015 and to be completed by 2016.
+Construction began in the spring of 2015 to be completed in fall 2016.
 This new facility will host science labs, performing and visual arts spaces, additional classrooms, and expanded space for fitness and wellness.
 Architect Graham Wyatt of Robert A.M.
 Stern Architects has designed a state-of-the-art facility maximizing all space and fully integrating the facility into the original buildings.
-All neighborhood and zoning approvals have been unanimously received and construction documents are underway.
-A capital campaign, Building Hewitt, is funding the projected renovation cost of $10 million.
-More than 70% of the goal has been raised with gifts and pledges.
+The projected renovation cost of $10 million was funded through the Building Hewitt capital campaign which raised more than $11 million with gifts and pledges through June 2015.